 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-What if you want to add content from RSS feeds to WordPress posts instead of a sidebar?
+Can content from an RSS feed be added to WordPress posts instead of the sidebar?
+Yes, it can!

 You can easily do this using plugins.
-Just search on the WordPress plugin repository for RSS feed, RSS feed to post, etc.
+Search on the WordPress plugin directory for RSS Aggregator, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us for help configuring plugins.
+Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us for help configuring plugins.

-Here are a few plugins that allow you to add RSS feeds to your pages and posts:
+Here are a few plugins that you can use to curate and add content from RSS feeds to your posts:

 WPeMatico

-WPeMatico is an auto blogging plugin that lets you publish posts automatically from selected RSS/Atom feeds.
+WPeMatico is an autoblogging plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.

-You can manage all the feeds you import and arrange them into campaigns.
+You can manage all the feeds you import and arrange feeds into categories and campaigns.

 For more details, go here: